 Harassment is a type of employment discrimination that violates federal laws such as Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967 (ADEA), and the Americans with Disabilities Act of 1990 (ADA).
 When a person is harassed by a co-worker, the employer could be vicariously liable or negligent.

-Have you been the victim of harassment by a co-worker in Pennsylvania?
+Have you been the victim of harassment by a co-worker in Pennsylvania, New Jersey or New York?
 You will want to contact Console Mattiacci Law, LLC for help holding your employer accountable.

-Our employment lawyers in Philadelphia represent clients in Chester County, Delaware County, Lancaster County, Montgomery County, and Bucks County in Pennsylvania as well as Camden County, Mercer County, Monmouth County, Ocean County, Atlantic County, and Burlington County in New Jersey.
+Our employment lawyers in Philadelphia, New Jersey and New York represent clients in Chester County, Delaware County, Lancaster County, Montgomery County, and Bucks County in Pennsylvania as well as Camden County, Mercer County, Monmouth County, Ocean County, Atlantic County, and Burlington County in New Jersey.
 Call 215-545-7676 right now to have our attorneys review your case and answer all of your legal questions during a free initial consultation.

 Harassment is conduct that becomes illegal when it creates a work environment that is intimidating, hostile, or offensive to reasonable people.
 In general, some of the most common kinds of harassment include, but are not limited to: